precision-sustainable-ag/.github/.github/ISSUE_TEMPLATE/hardware-feature-template.md

 - Explain why this feature is needed.

 ## What done looks like ##
-- What are the deliverables?
+- All new parts added to PartsBox
+- Confluence page updated to reflect the design decisions.
-- What is their scope?
+-

 ## Stakeholders / Contacts ##
 - Who may need to be involved?